djsurt/io/coders/python/README.md

 See the [pyenv](#pyenv) steps below if you need to run a different version of python.

-If you don't use a virtualenv, there's a chance you could break part of your OS.
+Always using a virtualenv is a best-practice for protecting your OS.

 	python3 -m venv env
 	source env/bin/activate